memN0ps/eagle-rs/README.md

 ## Note

 A better way to code Windows Kernel Drivers in Rust is to create bindings as shown in the references below.
-However, using someone else's bindings hides the functionality and this is why I made it the classic way unless of course you create your own bindings.
+However, using someone else's bindings hides the functionality and this is why I made it the classic way unless, of course, you create your own bindings.
+I plan on refactoring the code in the future but for now, it will be a bit messy and incomplete.

 I made this project for fun and because I really like Rust and Windows Internals.
 This is obviously not perfect or finished yet. if you would like to learn more about Windows Kernel Programming then feel free to check out the references below.